ayshahrah/seg/index.md

 ### Principles

 There are some important principles to guide yourself in your self-learning journey.
-The principles are purpose, ambition, passion, focus, self-motivation, self-learning, seriousness, and patience.
-These principles can help you to get into a mastery level of software engineering.
+These principles include: purpose, ambition, passion, focus, self-motivation, self-learning, seriousness, and patience.
+Such principles are really helpfull to get into a mastery level of software engineering.

 ![](Slide5.JPG "Principles")